uga-libraries/av-aip_russell/README.md

 As of August 2021, this script also works for creating Hargrett oral history AIPs.

 ## Script approach
+Metadata (department, collection id, AIP id, title, and version) are given to the script via a CSV.
+Previously, this information was parsed from the folder name, which was prone to breaking due to new id naming conventions.

-The script iterates over each folder to be made into an AIP, completing all steps for one folder before starting the next.
+The script completes all steps for a single AIP before starting the next.
 If a known error is encountered, such as failing a validation test, the folder is moved to an error folder, and the rest of the steps are skipped for that folder.